Understanding Flood Insurance in the USA

 Average Premiums by State

-Flood insurance costs vary, with national averages around $900 annually.
-However, rates differ by state:
+Flood insurance costs vary, with a national average of $900 annually.
+But, rates differ by state:

 State | Average Annual Premium |